- The Chancellor of the Exchequer, Philip Hammond, gave an interview to Le Monde, France’s newspaper of record (the full version costs €2 to access).

 In this earlier interview with Die Welt, Hammond is confident the UK can get a trade deal with the EU.
 It is only “if” the EU were to be too unreasonable to allow such a trade deal to be signed (“in this case”) that the UK would “change its model,” implicitly by cutting taxes and deregulating.
 The change of model is presented as something Hammond does not expect to do, and will only do “if” forced to by European intransigence.

-What the BBC are claiming in their report is that Hammond, in his comments to Le Monde, has “stepped back from” this option – in other words ruled it out.
+What the BBC are claiming in their report is that Hammond, in his more recent comments to Le Monde, has “stepped back from” this option – in other words ruled it out completely.
 According to the BBC’s report, Hammond will not, under any circumstance, use competitive deregulation to make the UK a more attractive business partner – not even if negotiations were to fail.
 Not only is Hammond not actively planning, as his base case assumption, to depart from “mainstream economic thinking” (as was already the case in the earlier interview), Soanes says that, in the Le Monde interview, the Chancellor has ruled out even the possibility that the UK “could” ever do so.
+The BBC’s assistant political editor Norman Smith made the same point even more emphatically in a discussion with Jon Humphrys later in the programme, saying that while the Die Welt interview “prompted some suggestions that maybe the government was poised to turn Britain into some sort of European version of Singapore, today, in an interview with Le Monde, Mr Hammond quashes that idea.”
+However punitive the EU’s approach to Brexit may be, Hammond has definitely “quashed” the possibility of any adoption of a less regulated model by the UK in response.
+Crumbs.

 La BBC équivoque